Jinchengyoung/DendriX/README.md

 This project incorporates portions of the BoxLib adaptive mesh refinement (AMR) framework developed by Lawrence Berkeley National Laboratory (LBNL).

 BoxLib is redistributed under the BSD-3-Clause license.
-The original license text is provided in `LICENSE_BoxLib`.
+The original license text is provided in `LICENSE`.

 Only infrastructure components (mesh management, parallel communication, and AMR utilities) originate from BoxLib.
 All electrochemical phase-field models, solvers, and application modules are original developments of the DendriX project and are released under GPL-3.0.